hoshomoh/All-Countries-Counties-For-WooCommerce/README.md

 == Changelog ==

-= 1.0.0 - 11/06/2016 =
-* Feature - Added states for Nigeria and United Kingdom

 = 1.0.1 - 16/06/2016 =
 * Feature - Added Chile provinces
 * Feature - Added Kenya Counties
-* Fix - Displayed Admin Notice when WooComerce is not installed or Activated
+* Fix - Displayed Admin Notice when WooCommerce is not installed or Activated

+= 1.0.0 - 11/06/2016 =
+* Feature - Added states for Nigeria and United Kingdom

 == Upgrade Notice ==
 This is the initial release of the plugin.
 Install and enjoy.